mikro-orm/mikro-orm/docs/unit-of-work.md

 of transactions simply by calling `EntityManager#persistLater()` and once all your changes are ready, simply calling `flush()` will run them inside a transaction.

+You can find more information about transactions in [Transactions and concurrency](transactions.md) page.

 ### Beware: Auto-flushing and transactions

 Originally there was only `EntityManager#persist(entity, flush = true)` method, that was